RIPE-NCC/ripe-database-documentation/docs/07.Updating-Objects-in-the-RIPE-Database/06-Special-Considerations-for-Object-Creation.md

 ## Creating ORGANISATION Objects

-To create an **organization** object, you must specify the ID of the object as ‘AUTO-n'.
+To create an **organisation** object, you must specify the ID of the object as ‘AUTO-n'.
 It is not possible to select the ID yourself.
 It is always auto-generated.

-organization: AUTO-&lt;number&gt;[&lt;initials&gt;].
+organisation: AUTO-&lt;number&gt;[&lt;initials&gt;].

 The number is required.
 It does not form part of the ID but acts as an index.
 If your update message contains multiple objects, other objects can reference this ID by the index.
-See the sub-section ['Object Processing'](03-Object-Processing.md) for examples.
+See the sub-section ['Object Processing'](./03-Object-Processing.md#object-processing) for examples.
 The initials are optional.
 If you choose to specify the &lt;initials&gt; (between two and four characters), they will be used to try to make the ID.
 Otherwise, the software will take the initials from the name in the "org-name:" attribute.

-For example, if you want ‘TTR' as the initials in the organization ID, you should put ‘AUTO-1TTR' into the "organization:" attribute, when you create the object.
-If you delete an **organization** object you cannot recreate one with the same ID as the one you deleted or with any other ID that has been used previously.
+For example, if you want ‘TTR' as the initials in the organisation ID, you should put ‘AUTO-1TTR' into the "organisation:" attribute, when you create the object.
+If you delete an **organisation** object you cannot recreate one with the same ID as the one you deleted or with any other ID that has been used previously.

-## New Organization Startup
+## New Organisation Startup

 When you first use the RIPE Database, you need to create some basic objects.
 Every object you create in the database must be maintained.
 That means you need a **mntner** object.
 This object must reference a **role** (or person) object as a contact.
 However, the **role** (or person) object must be maintained.
 Therefore, a user cannot create either of these two objects first using any of the usual update methods.